Brown Supplemental Essays 2022-2023

 Brown PLME Essays #3

-Additionally, like the other Brown University supplemental essays, you’ll want to get specific in your response.
-So, try to mention courses, professors, or programs by name.
+Like the other Brown University supplemental essays, you’ll want to get specific in your response.
+Mention courses, professors, or programs by name.
 Think about how your values and goals align with the flexibility that the PLME program offers.
-You can also incorporate what you like about the Brown campus culture and community within your response.
+Additionally, applicants can incorporate what they like about the Brown campus culture and community within these Brown supplemental essays.

 How to write the Brown supplemental essays